XYangXD28/CMS-ADRs/docs/ADRs/README.md

-This folder Contains Architecture Decision Records for the CMS project.
+This folder contains Architecture Decision Records for the CMS project.